LorenDB/lorendb.dev/content/posts/lets-ban-sms-2fa.md

 Now that I've got that out of the way, let's talk a bit about why we should actually ban SMS 2FA.

+> A quick note: I've rewritten this post to present a more balanced view of the topic.
+You can find the old version on the Internet Archive.

 ## The problems

 SMS 2FA is something of a paradox in and of itself.
 Two-factor authentication is generally positioned as a way to increase your security; however, [SMS messaging](https://en.wikipedia.org/wiki/SMS) is inherently insecure, since it is unencrypted and SMS messages are publicly broadcast wirelessly.
 This means that bad actors who are physically near to you can trivially snoop on 2FA codes that are texted to you.

 However, unencrypted message broadcasting is not the only concern here.
 [SIM-swapping](https://en.wikipedia.org/wiki/SIM_swap_scam) is another method that can allow an attacker to gain access to your SMS messages; in this sort of attack, the attacker calls your phone company, claims that they are you, and asks to swap your phone number over to their SIM card.
 While the FCC is [taking action to fight SIM-swapping](https://www.theverge.com/2023/7/11/23791183/fcc-sim-swapping-port-out-phone-hijacking-security-protection), it is still very much a relevant attack; in fact, last month (January 2024) the U.S. Securities and Exchange Commission had its Twitter (yes, I'm still calling it Twitter) account [hacked](https://www.techradar.com/pro/sec-reveals-how-its-twitter-account-was-hacked-and-its-rather-embarrassing) in a SIM swap attack.

+To be fair, SIM swapping is not a trivial attack.
+It generally requires social engineering to complete, which makes it less useful for drive-by attackers.
+However, [eSIM swapping](https://www.bleepingcomputer.com/news/security/sim-swappers-hijacking-phone-numbers-in-esim-attacks/) is starting to gain popularity.
+This attack is less complex to complete, as it doesn't require social engineering the phone company.
+You just need to get the victim's login credentials, log into their phone provider account, and swap the eSIM.

 ## Companies don't care

 You might be wondering why this is such a big problem.
 Sure, SMS is offered as a 2FA method on many sites, but you don't need to enable it, right?
 Well, it turns out that platforms like PayPal and Amazon don't care that SMS 2FA is insecure.
 If you want to set up any form of 2FA for your account, you are forced to set up SMS as a fallback option.
-This makes their 2FA support little more than a farce, given that anybody attacking your Amazon or PayPal account can override your 2FA using a SIM swap.
+This makes their 2FA support little more than a farce, given that anybody attacking your Amazon or PayPal account can theoretically override your 2FA by intercepting your SMS.
 The reasoning for this?
 "If you lose your 2FA device, we'll text you a code to recover access to your account."

 (A bit more on the account recovery: given a valid email address, PayPal will happily send you a text to verify a password reset, and Amazon lets you reset your password *with just a phone number*.
-This means that as long as you know that somebody has an Amazon account that may be linked to their phone number, a simple SIM swapping attack or even snooping on local text messages can easily give you full access to somebody's Amazon account.)
+This means that as long as you know that somebody has an Amazon account that may be linked to their phone number, intercepting their SMS could give you full access to their Amazon account.)

 Even for the services that aren't forcing SMS 2FA down your throat, SMS is still presented as an option on many sites.
 Its ease of use undoubtedly has led many people to say "Oh, I'll just use SMS since it's easier", which leaves those people more vulnerable to attack.